 What Are the Social Repercussions of a Drug Possession Conviction?

-Currently in American culture, people who possess drugs illegally are seen as abusers or dealers.
+In American culture, people who possess drugs illegally are seen as abusers or dealers.
 While the culture is changing for some drugs, like cannabis, other illegal drugs or misuse of prescription drugs is seen poorly by the public.

-Being charged with possession of a controlled substance is undoubtedly nerve wracking.
+Being charged with possession of a controlled substance is undoubtedly nerve-wracking.
 However, there are ways to fight this allegation.
 With the right criminal defense lawyer and a proper strategy, you might even be able to have the charges dismissed altogether.

 Here are some of the usual strategies employed by a criminal defense lawyer in Los Angeles: